jgajera/frontend-nanodegree-feedreader/README.md

 ```
 1. Review the functionality of the application within your browser.
 2. Explore the application's HTML, CSS, and JavaScript to gain an understanding of how it works.
-3. Explore the Jasmine spec file in **./jasmine/spec/feedreader.js** and review the [Jasmine documentation](http://jasmine.github.io).
+3. Explore the Jasmine spec file and review the Jasmine documentation.
-4. Edit the `allFeeds` variable in **./js/app.js** to make the provided test fail and see how Jasmine visualizes this failure in your application.
+4. Edit the `allFeeds` variable to make the provided test fail and see how Jasmine visualizes this failure in your application.
 5. Return the `allFeeds` variable to a passing state.
 6. Write a test that loops through each feed in the `allFeeds` object and ensures it has a URL defined and that the URL is not empty.
 7. Write a test that loops through each feed in the `allFeeds` object and ensures it has a name defined and that the name is not empty.